 Bay Street Games

 On June 4, 2019, Capitalize for Kids hosted the 2nd Annual Bay Street Games presented by BNN Bloomberg at Ryerson’s Mattamy Athletic Centre.
 27 co-ed teams of six represented their firms in a series of challenging fitness events and raised $245,000 for kids’ mental health.
-Bay Street’s ultimate fitness competition returns on June 5, 2020.
+Bay Street’s ultimate fitness competition returns October 3, 2020.
 The winning team will take home the Bay Street Cup and the title of Bay Street’s Fittest Firm.

 2019 Photo Album